Castle To Cathedral To Cashmere

 The town drummer would again make his way up and down the closes to reinforce the message that the curfew was in place.

-Nobility, as was usual, were not required to observe the regulations.
+Nobility, as was usual, was not required to observe the regulations.

 Narrow wynds or closes run off the High Street.
-It’s these closes that linked the three parallel lines of streets that ran from the castle to the cathedral.
+These closes linked the three parallel lines of streets that ran from the castle to the cathedral.

 There were around 200 closes packed into a small area, and perhaps 30 families living in each one.
-The better houses were nearer the street, and all windows faced east to allow some sort of privacy.
+The better houses were nearer the street, and all windows faced east for privacy.

 Each close had its own social life, tradition and character.
 Some were named after the families who lived there, while others took their names from the occupations carried out along them, such as the Glovers’ Close.